 Written by, Michelle Cook

 So, you there, about to turn 40 and you, already in your 40’s, embrace it and hold on tight.
 We’re about to embark on a crazy journey.
-Before you know it we’ll be 50, so enjoy your 40’s now.
+Before you know you’ll be 50 and that age comes with its own set of lessons.
+So, enjoy your 40’s now.
 Rebel, be wild, be free, speak up, be honest, travel, do yoga, party within reasons (or not), take care of your family without losing touch with your inner self, be a great wife without sacrificing who you are and above all else love YOU, embrace YOU, be proud of YOU.

 I would love to hear your experience with your 40’s and those of you about to reach this milestone, what are your fears?

 This resonates with me very well.
 At 36, I ended my 12-year relationship and was left with no savings and a handful of debts.
 Because of this negativity as I focused more on what I don’t have instead of what I have, everything else fell apart.
 Now that I’m 39, I lost not only my husband, but also several friends, and ultimately, myself.
 Until few weeks ago, I realized that it was really I who put myself in that rut, and if I don’t change, I will no longer live the life that I always wanted.
 Two months before my 40th, I have a renewed sense of myself and I am visualizing my self living an island life with the love of my life and our own family.
 Your blog entry only guarantees that that is possible 😊

 Oh Len, I am so happy for you.
 Don’t focus in the things you lost.
 Focus on the things you have.
 They may not be the grand possessions you though you would have at this age but they are so more valuable (your health, your life, your family).
 Your 40’s is all about you.
 Time to focus on what YOU want, what YOU need.
 It’s an up and down battle but a beautiful one.
 I’m 4 years onto it and I can guarantee you that.
 Welcome to your 40’s.